Critical Thinking Development: Ages 5 to 9

 Taking account of social norms and peer groups

 No child grows up in a vacuum.
 As they develop, children internalize many of the norms and ways of thinking that are dominant in their families, social lives, schools, and society more broadly.
-Parents should be aware of the positive and negative influences these different spheres can have on their children, and they should know what they can do to expose their children to norms that will foster healthy and independent thinking.
+Parents should be aware of the positive and negative influences these different spheres can have on their children.
+They should know what they can do to expose their children to norms that will foster healthy and independent thinking.

 It seems that the right, even the responsibility, to think for oneself and to exercise one’s critical faculties has become increasingly tied to notions of dignity and individuality.
 More and more we see factors that have historically determined who has the “right” to be critical—age, origin, gender, level of general knowledge, or other implicit hierarchies—fade in importance.